al3xtjames/Gigabyte-GA-Z77X-macOS-Install/README.md

 ### Manually Using These Patches (advanced)
 These patches can be applied to a cleanly-extracted native DSDT from the Gigabyte GA-Z77X-UD5H motherboard using an editor such as [MaciASL](http://maciasl.sourceforge.net).
 Add `https://raw.githubusercontent.com/theracermaster/Gigabyte-GA-Z77X-UD5H-DSDT-Patch/master` as a repo in MaciASL > Preferences > Sources.
 Graphics patches are available at the [Gigabyte GA-Z77X Graphics DSDT Patch repo](https://github.com/theracermaster/Gigabyte-GA-Z77X-Graphics-DSDT-Patch) (MaciASL repo: `https://raw.githubusercontent.com/theracermaster/Gigabyte-GA-Z77X-Graphics-DSDT-Patch/master`)

 ![MaciASL Preferences Screenshot](http://i.imgur.com/fV48uhM.png)

-Special thanks to PJALM, toleda, and RampageDev for their original edits; this would not have been possible if not for their work.
+Special thanks to Mieze, Piker-Alpha, PJALM, RampageDev, RehabMan, SJ_Underwater, and toleda for their original edits; this would not have been possible if not for their work.